 My Approach

 Early in my career, when I was working as a nurse, I began to notice the effect between body and mind, one affecting the other in ways that either promoted or hindered healing.
-Being truly healthy is enhanced by understanding this relationship between body, mind and spirit.

 Yoga practice rooted in mindful awareness and self-compassion can assist us in developing better relationships to ourselves, other people and in community, both local and in the world, creating greater peace: within – among – between.